Last update: version 1.3.0 – August 2025)

 First time use

 When you run Jukehead for the first time, it will create a new database.
 You start with an empty database and are ready to enter your collection!
 The location & name of this database file is shown in the top of your screen.
-If you want, you can copy this file to a safer location like a Dropbox folder that has version history, so you can roll back if you should make an error or damage your database file.
-When you have moved your database file to such a folder, just drag & drop it on Jukehead’s interface and the software will remember it’s new location.
+If you want, you can copy this file to a safer location like a cloud service folder (Dropbox or Pcloud) that has offsite backup and version history, so you can roll back if you should make an error or damage your database file.
+When you have moved your database file “Jukehead.rsd” to a new folder, just drag & drop it on Jukehead’s interface and the software will then know it’s new location.
 The program will restart and use the new location from now on.

-To move your database: choose pull down menu Maintenance -> Settings screen and choose “Show settings folder”.
-The database file is in there and it’s called Jukehead.rsd.
+To move your database: choose pull down menu Screens -> Settings and choose “Show settings folder”.
+The database file is in there and it’s called “Jukehead.rsd”.

 Jukebox(es)

-Click on the button “Jukeboxes” in the top right of the main screen.
-Here you can describe your jukebox(es) and other possible locations for your records and assign a number and description for them.
+From the pull down menu, choose Screens -> Jukeboxes and locations.
+Here you can see your jukebox(es) or other locations your records can reside, like a friends’ house, a storage unit or your basement.
+Also shown are the amount of records on every location.
+In this screen you can also add new locations and edit existing ones.
 Each location will have it’s own number ranging from 1 to 97.
 Keep 0 for records that are not in a jukebox or specific location.
 Use 90 for your wish list and 98 is used for newly imported records, 99 is reserved for the trash can (deleted records until final deletion).
-You can also create locations here like “in the attic” or “on loan to Frank” and you’re free to use the remaining numbers for that.

 Entering records manually